-Don't rush into a redesign and end up throwing the baby out with the bathwater.
-Sush Kelly offers a handy checklist to help you get it right.
+Don't rush into a redesign, says Sush Kelly, and offers a checklist to help you get it right.

-When redesigning an existing website, you'll often want to start afresh.
-However, you risk losing useful elements and throwing the baby out of the bathwater.
+To create the perfect website redesign, you'll often want to start afresh.
+However, you risk losing useful elements and throwing the baby out with the bathwater.

 It's better to perform a thorough site review to ensure you keep the great bits of an existing site, protect your client's ability to amend and maintain the site, as well as developing the brand in the best way possible.
 Here we explain the best way appraise a site prior to redeveloping it.